Southwark Park's gates open daily at 7.30am. Closing times vary throughout the year, so please see our opening times page for more information.

 The park boasts London's first public memorial to honour a working class man - a drinking fountain to commemorate Mr Jabez West, a member of a local Temperance Society.

 The Ada Salter rose garden was built in 1936 by Alfred Salter, MP for West Bermondsey.
 It was attributed to his wife Ada when she passed away years later.
-They both wanted to create a place of beauty where mothers and elderly could sit.
+They both wanted to create a place of beauty where mothers and the elderly could sit.

 In 2001, the park underwent a major refurbishment with £2.5m from the Heritage Lottery Funds.
 A replica of the 1833 bandstand from the Great Exhibition was replaced.